Guidelines to the Guidelines

 The eligibility is not based on age, but on experience.

-Although you may submit two applications for Cure Cancer Australia funding through the PdCCRS, only one application (Category B, Category C or Category D) per applicant will be funded or co-funded by Cure Cancer Australia.
+Although you may submit two applications for Cure Cancer funding through the PdCCRS, only one application (Category B, Category C or Category D) per applicant will be funded or co-funded by Cure Cancer.

-Researchers holding a Young Investigator Category C (two-year) PdCCRS grant being funded or co-funded by Cure Cancer Australia are ineligible to apply for further funding in the PdCCRS Young Investigator categories from Cure Cancer Australia in the first year of their two-year grant.
+Researchers holding a Category C (two-year) PdCCRS grant being funded or co-funded by Cure Cancer are ineligible to apply for further funding in the PdCCRS Early Career categories from Cure Cancer in the first year of their two-year grant.

 Key Advice for your Application